-It has been a tough summer, it's not just the loss of property, lives and animals, that devastation goes without saying, but the residents and local businesses, are really doing it tough.
+It has been a tough year, it's not just the loss of property, lives and animals, that devastation goes without saying, but the residents and local businesses, are really doing it tough.
 One of our most popular resorts was at just 10% capacity at a time of year where they are normally overflowing.

 It’s no surprise then that the mountains been quiet of late, when you looked at a map it would appear that the mountains were surrounded by fire.
 It was honestly quite scary, smoky and it was terribly quiet.
 Hotels were empty, Airbnb’s and holiday home bookings were cancelled, the stores and streets were empty at what is usually our busiest time.
 It meant that casual staff went without work and the cafés were screaming for customers to walk through their doors, many chose where possible to just remain closed.